Silicon-burning process: Nuclear fusion sequence and silicon photodisintegration

-Although the chain could theoretically continue, steps after nickel-56 are much less exothermic and the temperature is so high that photodisintegration prevents further progress.
+The chain could theoretically continue, as adding further alphas continues to be exothermic all the way to tin-100.
+However, the steps after nickel-56 are much less exothermic and the temperature is so high that photodisintegration prevents further progress.

 The silicon-burning sequence lasts about one day before being struck by the shock wave that was launched by the core collapse.
 Burning then becomes much more rapid at the elevated temperature and stops only when the rearrangement chain has been converted to nickel-56 or is stopped by supernova ejection and cooling.
-The nickel-56 decays in a few days or weeks first to cobalt-56 and then to iron-56, but this happens later, because only minutes are available within the core of a massive star.
+The nickel-56 decays first to cobalt-56 and then to iron-56, with half-lives of 6 and 77 days respectively, but this happens later, because only minutes are available within the core of a massive star.
 The star has run out of nuclear fuel and within minutes its core begins to contract.